one-zero-eight/schedule-builder-backend/README.md

     Frontend->>User:Showing result to the user
 ```

-Test and report how much time this scenario takes to
-execute in your production environment.
+We tested the scenario and conducted that it takes up to `10 seconds` to execute in our product environment.
 ### Deployment view
 Document the deployment view of your architecture (can be a custom view with
 a legend), comment on the deployment choices and how it is to be deployed on the customer’s side.